Ben Affleck Compared Jennifer Lopez’s Childhood Trauma to His Alcoholism

 “The thing you discover, like you do with… with alcohol, is that there isn’t enough alcohol in all the liquor stores in the world to fill up that thing,” he said.

 Lopez herself also opened up about this feeling personally.
-She felt her father’s busy work schedule, and her mother’s tough personality, made it hard to form a genuine connection with her family.
+She felt her father’s busy work schedule and her mother’s tough personality made it hard to form a genuine connection with her family.

 “When I was growing up, I was always looking for somebody to make me feel loved,” she said.
 “I was a middle child, not the baby, not the firstborn … you just kind of get lost a little bit in between it all.”

-Ben Affleck’s friends are trying to make sure he stays sober according to source
+Ben Affleck’s friends are trying to make sure he stays sober, according to source

 Jennifer Garner and Matt Damon don’t want to see history repeating itself if certain sources are to be believed.
-Affleck already knew what it was like to be a part of a failing marriage.
+Affleck already knew what it was like to be in a failing marriage.
 He’d already been through the process with Garner, who he was married to for 10 years before the pair finalized their divorce in 2018.
 Affleck famously opened up on The Howard Stern Show about how his imploding relationship with Garner led him away from sobriety.

 “That was part of why I started drinking alcohol — I was trapped,” Affleck said.
 “I was like, ‘I can’t leave because of my kids, but I am not happy.
 What do I do?’
 What I did was drink a bottle of scotch on the couch, which turned out not to be the solution.”

-“That’s the main reason you’re seeing Jen going over there nearly every day to make sure he’s okay.
-His mother, his brother and his close friends, like Matt Damon, are helping out too,” the source told Ok!.
+“That’s the main reason you’re seeing Jen going over there nearly every day to make sure he’s OK.
+His mother, his brother and his close friends, like Matt Damon, are helping out too,” the source told Ok!
 “They’re all in touch with him and with each other.
 They’re very much a team and acting as a de facto support group for him.
 If they’re seeing a thing to worry about, they alert each other immediately.
 Ben knows they’re all in touch, but he doesn’t know the extent of it.”